 Spin up a lite-node

-Lite-nodes are a simplified node option that allow developers to perform lightweight tasks on a local node.
-This page covers how to spin-up a lite node on your local machine.
+Lite-nodes are a simplified node option that allows developers to perform lightweight tasks on a local node.
+This page covers how to spin up a lite node on your local machine.

-In this guide, we’re going to use the Lotus Filecoin implementation.
-We’ll show how to install a lite-node on MacOS and Ubuntu.
+In this guide, we will use the Lotus Filecoin implementation to install a lite-node on MacOS and Ubuntu.
 For other Linux distributions, check out the Lotus documentation.
 To run a lite-node on Windows, install WLS with Ubuntu on your system and follow the Ubuntu instructions below.

 Prerequisites

-Lite-nodes have relatively lightweight hardware requirements – it’s possible to run a lite-node on a Raspberry Pi 4.
+Lite-nodes have relatively lightweight hardware requirements.
 Your machine should meet the following hardware requirements:

 1. At least 2 GiB of RAM